Associate Head, Department of Computer Science

 Thousand Plant Transcriptome project, among others.

 I am seeking new grad students available: I have openings in my group for graduate students (PhD or MS) to work on developing computational methods for large-scale multiple sequence alignment, phylogeny estimation, metagenomics, and even historical linguistics.
 Strong programming skills, mathematical intuition, and interest in collaboration are necessary.
-If you are interested in working with me, you should take my graduate course CS 581: Algorithmic Genomic Biology which I will teach in Spring 2020.
+If you are interested in working with me, you should take my graduate course CS 581: Algorithmic Genomic Biology which I will teach in Fall 2020.